hascode/ldap-junit-testing-tutorial/README.md

 ## Running the Tests

-Running the tests in the command-line is easy using [Maven]:
+Running the tests in the command-line is easy using [Maven]

 ```
 mvn test